Reykjavík

-Reykjavík (Note: /ˈreɪkjəvɪk, -viːk/ RAYK-yə-vik-,_--veek; /is/) is the capital and largest city of Iceland.
-It is located on the southern shore of the Faxaflói bay in southwest Iceland and has a latitude of 64°08′ N, making it the world's northernmost capital of a sovereign state.
+Reykjavík (Note: /ˈreɪkjəˌvɪk, -viːk/ RAYK-yə-vik-,_--veek; /is/) is the capital and largest city of Iceland.
+It is located on the southern shore of the bay in southwest Iceland and has a latitude of 64°08′ N, making it the world's northernmost capital of a sovereign state.
 (Note: Greenland's capital Nuuk is farther north, but Greenland is not a sovereign state.)
-Reykjavík has a population of around 139,000 as of 2025, and the surrounding Capital Region has a population of around 249,000, constituting approximately 64% of Iceland's population.
+Reykjavík has a population of around 140,000 as of 2026, and the surrounding Capital Region has a population of around 252,000, constituting approximately 64% of Iceland's population.